lugassawan/nodejs/README.md

 Learning about NodeJs from concept, basic

+V.0.2
+- Debugging using Dev Tool Chrome
+- Listing all note data
+- Add flag option for command
+- Use regular function when arrow function doesn't work
+-

 V.0.1
 - starting project by type 'node namefile.js'
 - "require()" used to call module/file in another file